xboxone08/the_rover/README.md

 - The code makes use of Remote GPIO to control the rover Pi, so it must have the "Remote GPIO" interface enabled in `sudo raspi-config`/Raspberry Pi Configuration/config.txt, have the `pigpio` Python module installed (`pip3 install pigpio`), and must `systemctl enable pigpiod` or alternatively use cron (`sudo crontab -e`) to run `pigpiod` at startup (`@reboot`) (Doesn't requires enabling Remote GPIO.
 Useful for allowing only specific IPs/hostnames using the `-n` flag.
 See the [Remote GPIO documentation](https://gpiozero.readthedocs.io/en/stable/remote_gpio.html#command-line-pigpiod) for more details.)

 - The code uses `raspistill`, so the "Camera" interface must be enabled in `sudo raspi-config`/Raspberry Pi Configuration/config.txt, and a PiCamera must be connected (Instructions [here](https://picamera.readthedocs.io/en/release-1.13/quickstart.html)).

+- The code uses SSH and SFTP, so the "SSH" interface must be enabled.

 ## Usage
 ### Running